Do I have to list my roommate on my car insurance policy? (2024 Requirements)

 Another option is to list your roommate as an excluded driver on your policy, meaning they’re specifically not covered to drive your car, even with permission.
 If your roommate is a high-risk driver, this can help keep your premiums low.

 Rules for excluding drivers in your household vary based on where you live and what insurance company you use.
 Check with your insurer whenever your household changes to ensure your auto insurance policy fully covers you and your vehicle.
+This practical guide for understanding car insurance will help you navigate coverage options effectively.

 Your roommate can borrow your car if your auto insurance policy lists them as an insured driver.
 If you exclude your roommate from your policy, they can’t borrow your car, even with permission.
 If they do, they are driving without insurance and can be held responsible for damages or injuries they cause while driving.